fleetdm/fleet/docs/Deploying/Configuration.md

 > MDM features require some endpoints to be publicly accessible outside your VPN or intranet, for more details see [What API endpoints should I expose to the public internet?](./FAQ.md#what-api-endpoints-should-i-expose-to-the-public-internet)

-##### mdm_apple.enable
+##### mdm.apple_enable

 This is the second feature flag required to turn on MDM features.
-This feature flag must be set to `1` at the same time as when you set the certificate and keys for Apple Push Certificate server (APNs) and Apple Business Manager (ABM).
+This environment variable flag must be set to `1` (or `true` in the `yaml`) at the same time as when you set the certificate and keys for Apple Push Certificate server (APNs) and Apple Business Manager (ABM).
 Otherwise, the Fleet server won't start.

 - Default value: ""
 - Environment variable: `FLEET_MDM_APPLE_ENABLE`
 - Config file format:
   ```
-  mdm_apple:
+  mdm:
-    enable: 1
+    apple_enable: true
   ```

 ##### mdm.apple_apns_cert